Katelyn Runck Flaunts Her Deep Cleavage In Breezy Beachside Throwbacks

 “Seeing this lovely post, put my mind at ease!
 Looking lovely, as always!” detailed someone else.

 This may not have been the most revealing ensemble that Katelyn has worn in recent Instagram posts, but it had a sultry and alluring vibe that her followers loved.
-She frequently wears bikinis, bodysuits, and other skimpy outfits to showcase her fit physique, but this sheer dress successfully generated a stir quite well too.
+She frequently wears bikinis, bodysuits, and other skimpy outfits to showcase her fit physique, but this sheer dress successfully generated a stir quite well, too.